JulienPalard/peps/pep-0xxx.rst

 On the french ``#python-fr`` IRC channel on freenode, it's not rare to meet people who don't speak english and so are unable to read the Python official documentation.
-Python wants to be widely available, for all users, in any language: that's also why Python 3 now allows any non-ASCII identifiers: https://www.python.org/dev/peps/pep-3131/#rationale
+Python wants to be widely available, to all users, in any language: that's also why Python 3 now allows any non-ASCII identifiers: https://www.python.org/dev/peps/pep-3131/#rationale